-City residents are encouraged to support all of the following nonprofits through monetary contributions and volunteerism to end childhood food insecurity in the City of Fairfax.
+City residents are encouraged to support all of the following nonprofits through monetary contributions and volunteerism to end childhood food insecurity in the City of Fairfax (nonprofits are listed below).

-Founded in 1988, FACETS is a well-established nonprofit organization that touches and improves the lives of thousands of families and individuals every year.
-They open doors by helping people meet their emergency shelter, food, and medical needs helping them gain safe, sustainable and permanent housing and working with them to end the cycle of poverty throughout educational, life skills and career counseling programs.
-With multi-disciplinary staff and thousands of volunteers, FACETS is committed to working collaboratively in the efforts to help our neighbors in need of safe and affordable housing.
+Founded in 1988, FACETS is a nonprofit organization that improves the lives of thousands of families and individuals every year.
+They provide emergency shelter, food, and medical assistance.
+FACETS also helps those in need gain safe, sustainable and permanent housing.
+They work with individuals to end the poverty cycle by offering life skills, career counseling and educational programs.
+FACETS is committed to working collaboratively to help our neighbors that are in need of safe and affordable housing.

-Food for Others is a part of Northern Virginia’s safety net for food when an emergency strikes, and for the growing number of working poor who are unable to make ends meet and need to supplement their inadequate food supplies.
+Food for Others is a part of Northern Virginia’s safety net for food when an emergency strikes and for those who need to supplement their inadequate food supplies.
 Food for Others is a nonprofit 501(c)(3) food bank and food rescue operation, working to help those in Northern Virginia who are food insecure.